Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

         div [] [ str (string state.Count) ]
         button [ OnClick (fun _ -> dispatch Decrement) ] [ str "-" ] ]
 ```
 > This is function is also commonly known as the `view` function.
+I will use `render` and `view` interchangeably throughout the book.

 The `render` function computes the user interface of the application based on the *current* state of the application.
 It also takes "dispatch" function as a second input.
-The function returns a virtual Html tree using an Elmish-specific DSL.
+The function returns a tree-like structure similar to that of HTML that can built using just functions.
 The syntax takes a bit of time to get used to but essentially it is a representation of how the Html will look like when it is rendered.

 The DSL consists of functions that represent Html tags, such as `div` and `button`.
 The first argument of these functions is a list of attributes such as `OnClick` and the second argument is a list of the children elements.
 With this DSL in place, you can easily build Html trees in F# code.
 More on the `render` function in the next section.